-Symposia comprise a set of completed research papers that are grouped together to convey larger ideas or results about a specific theme or issue.
+Symposia (10 pages) comprise a set of completed research papers that are grouped together to convey larger ideas or results about a specific theme or issue.
 Symposia will ideally address issues of interest to LS and CSCL and align with the theme of the annual meeting.
 Symposia include between 4-7 papers, grouped together under a theme and including a discussant and a chair.

 This year, we offer two presentation formats for symposia: Traditional or Innovative.
 Both types of Symposia are reviewed under the same criteria as Full Papers, and it is important that each paper synopsis within the symposium includes sufficient detail for reviewers to adjudicate their merits (i.e., as completed research projects).
 The two presentation formats are:

 - Traditional: 75-minute sessions, with individual presentation and one commentary by a discussant, and a moderated discussion among members of the symposium and the audience.
 Note: a “structured poster” format is permissible, wherein the presenters are coordinated in sharing more deeply at break-out poster stations.